AndyObtiva/glimmer/README.md

 - Task Duration table column is data-bound to the `:duration` property, but sorted via the `:duration_in_hours` property instead
 - Task Priority table column has a custom sort_by block
 - Task Start Date table column has a custom sort comparator block
+- Additional (secondary) sort properties are applied when sorting by Task, Project, or Duration in the order specified

 #### Tree